 That would have been 1938, when Bennett attended his first race, six months from birth.
-He hasn’t missed one since, making him the owner of the longest current uninterrupted streak of races attended, and almost certainly the all-time record-holder as well.
+He hasn’t missed one since, making him unofficially the owner of the longest uninterrupted streak of races attended, and almost certainly the all-time record-holder as well.
 Using 1939 as his more reasonable start date, this year’s race will be his 74th..
 Only a world war that wiped out the “500” from 1942-45 could interrupt his devotion.
 Otherwise, he’s been there.
 Every time.

 Understand, this is not a gearhead with nothing better to do.
-Nor is he a fan in search of a gimmick, along the lines of Larry Biscegelia, who made it a point to be first in line every year from 1950 to ’87.
+He is not a fan in search of a gimmick, such as Larry Biscegelia, who made it a point to be first in line every year from 1950 to ’87.
 He doesn’t seek attention, either.
-He’s a serious man with a serious career, and a serious fan who owns 70 tickets that he distributes to friends and relatives.
+He’s a serious man with a serious career, and a serious fan who has dibs on 70 tickets that he distributes to friends and relatives.
 He accepts reimbursement only from some of them, and together they wring as much fun from the weekend as humanly possible.
-They are the race’s equivalent of the swallows of Capistrano, dependably returning the same time every year.
+They are the race’s equivalent of the swallows of Capistrano, dependably returning to the same place at the same time every year.